micmejia/bible-dump/AMPC/Acts/Acts 13.md

-This He has [^e]completely fulfilled for us, their children, by raising up Jesus, as it is written in the second psalm, You are My Son; today I have begotten You [[^f]caused You to arise, to be born; [^g]formally shown You to be the Messiah by the resurrection].
+This He has completely fulfilled for us, their children, by raising up Jesus, as it is written in the second psalm, You are My Son; today I have begotten You [caused You to arise, to be born; formally shown You to be the Messiah by the resurrection].